CompCogNeuro/CompCogNeuro.github.io/README.md

 # CompCogNeuro.github.io

-web page for accessing book content
+This is the web page for the textbook: https://CompCogNeuro.org